absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.13.4
+- **Cats is now fully compatible with Blender 2.80!**
 - **Model Options**:
   - Added "Merge Weights" and "Remove Zero Weight Bones" to the spacebar search
-  - Separating Meshes now deletes the Basisshape key if it is the last shape key left
+  - Separating Meshes now deletes the Basis shape key if it is the last shape key left
 - **Optimization**:
   - "Combine Same Materials" and "Convert Textures to PNG" are now compatible with Blender 2.80
+  - Added loading cursor to "Convert Textures to PNG"
-  - Added support for Shotariya's Material Combiner in Blender 2.80
+  - Added support for Shotariyas Material Combiner in Blender 2.80
-    - This means that Cats is now fully 2.80 compatible!
     - Minimum required Material Combiner version is now v2.1.1.1
-      - Material Combiner now also fully supports VRM models
+      - It now fully supports VRM models, has a greatly improved combining logic and an updated UI
+      - It also got compression removed, so you will always get full quality images now
 - **Credits**:
   - Removed "Join our Discord" from the spacebar search
-- **General**
+- **General**:
   - Improved shading in 2.80
   - Improved initial state restoration after an operation
   - Upon startup Cats now enables "Testing" as supported addon level